ashleysally00/Vectors-and-vector-embeddings-explained/illustrator-vectors.md

-# Understanding Vectors in Adobe Illustrator and Machine Learning
+# Understanding Vectors in Adobe Illustrator and in Machine Learning

 At their core, vectors are a set of numbers used to represent information.
 They can describe positions, relationships, or attributes—such as the coordinates of a point or the features of an object.
 Vectors appear in both graphic design and machine learning, but they serve different purposes.
 Here's a deeper look into how they compare: